Conservation at Sea

 Underpinning the work in marine conservation is our longstanding effort to better understand the marine habitats of Dorset.
 With the help of remote sensing techniques from DORIS and an army of Seasearch volunteer divers and shore-walkers we now have one of the best understood areas of seabed in the UK.

 Development at sea

 We want to bring people closer to marine wildlife and offer a wide variety of conservation education through public events and school programmes at our visitor centres at Kimmeridge, Chesil and Brownsea.
-These locations also provide opportunities for volunteers to get active in marine conservation!
-However, if you prefer, why not become a DWT member and join your local group or request a talk from the Living Seas team?
+These locations also provide opportunities for volunteers to get active in marine conservation.
+However, if you prefer, why not become a Dorset Wildlife Trust member and join your local group or request a talk from the Living Seas team?

 Our vision for the future

 We believe it is possible to achieve Living Seas within a single generation but only if we act now.
-Please consider helping us, you can get active and help volunteer your time for marine conservation.
+Please consider helping us by volunteering your time for marine conservation.